pcamus/software-snippets/OpenWeather/README.md

 To run the program you have to set the variable **`api_key`** with the openweathermap API key you got when you created your account.

-The HTTP library module used is `request`
+The HTTP library module used is `request`.
+This program uses an Ethernet connection.

 Result :